ho1331/word_puzzle/README.md

 # My solution

 So let's get started.
 * First of all, we should define a function.
-I have called it 'puzzle_length'
+I have called it `puzzle_length`

 ```
 def puzzle_length(start_word: str, end_word: str, dict_file) -> list: